Universal spectral correlations in open Floquet systems with localized leaks: Approach to the circular law

-As demonstrated in the preceding sections, the TCOE provides an effective random-matrix benchmark for the leaky QSM in the weak-to-moderate leakage regime, accurately capturing both its density of states and spectral correlations.
-A natural question is whether increasing the leakage size pushes the spectrum toward Ginibre universality.
-This question is motivated by the analytical results in Ref.~\cite{Zyczkowski2000}, where it was shown that the properties of non-Hermitian matrices of size $M$, constructed as square submatrices of unitary random matrices of size $N$, converge to those of the Ginibre ensemble as the ratio $M/N$ becomes sufficiently small.
+As demonstrated in the preceding sections, the TCOE provides an effective random-matrix benchmark for the L-QSM, accurately capturing both its density of states and spectral correlations.
+Furthermore, for $n_L>10^2$, the short-range spectral correlation of both agree with the GinAI$^\dagger$ result.

-Because the number of surviving resonances decreases dramatically at large leakage (e.g., only $0.01\%$ of resonances remain at $\Delta q = 0.9$), direct analysis of the leaky QSM becomes computationally prohibitive.
-In this strongly open regime, the TCOE provides a tractable surrogate for the leaky QSM.
+The question now addressed is whether increasing the leakage size can push the global spectral properties toward the Ginibre prediction.
+This question is motivated by the analytical results in Ref.~\cite{Zyczkowski2000}, where it was shown that the density of states of non-Hermitian matrices of size $M$, constructed as square submatrices of unitary random matrices of size $N$, converge to those of Ginibre ensembles as the ratio $M/N$ becomes sufficiently small.

-In Fig.~\ref{fig:DOS_COE}, we examine how the density of states and spectral correlations of the TCOE change as the leakage increases and compare them with the GinUE.
-The density of states and the distribution of eigenvalues in the complex plane characterize global statistical properties, while spacing and ratio distributions probe local spectral correlations.
-These measures are therefore complementary.
-Our results reveal a dichotomy.
-Although the density of states gradually converges toward the Ginibre prediction as the leakage grows, the local spectral correlations remain distinct from GinUE statistics even in the limit of very large truncation.
+Because the number of surviving resonances decreases dramatically at large leakage, the direct analysis of the L-QSM becomes computationally prohibitive even after renormalizing the spectrum by $\lambda_{\text{max}} = \max{(\{\lambda_\mu\})}$.
+For instance, only $0.01\%$ of resonances remain at $\Delta q = 0.9$.
+In this strongly open regime, the TCOE provides a tractable surrogate for the L-QSM.